ec-europa/nexteuropa_user_management/README.md

 The two condition above are independent from eachother, by defining role names, won't remove role ids' default values.

+# Notification for new user registration
+It's possible to set up e-mail notification if a new user registers into the system.
+By default User managers can edit this setting on the `/admin/config/people/nexteuropa-user-management-settings` page.
+Users can set up e-mail address(es) the subject and message to be sent.
+If the token module is enabled on the site they can include information from the newly registered user, by using the `[user]` token, to include information like name to know who should they look for.
+For token support view the description texts under the field.

 # UM Administrator role
 ## Scope
 This role is for content management and not site management, therefore it can't